Museum of the Ara Pacis – Rome

 History and architecture – from the Roman altar to the 1938 pavilion

-The construction of the Ara Pacis was commissioned by Augustus and the Roman Senate to celebrate the successful military campaigns against the Gauls.
+The construction of the Ara Pacis was commissioned by Augustus and the Roman Senate to celebrate Rome’s successful military campaign against the Gauls.

-Dedicated to Peace, the giant marble altar was built in the Field of Mars (Italian: Campo Marzio), about half mile from its current site, and completed in January, 9 BC.
+Dedicated to Peace, the giant marble altar was built in the Field of Mars (Italian: Campo Marzio), about half a mile from its current site, and completed on January 9 BC.
 Together with the altar, a sundial, composed of an Egyptian obelisk and known as Solarium Augusti, was erected in the same period.

 Fragments of the monument were rediscovered in the 16th century, but the Ara Pacis site was not fully excavated until 1937.

-In 1938, Italy’s dictator Benito Mussolini decided that the recomposed altar remains should be moved from their original location and prominently displayed in a dedicated building, intending to emphasize the glorious past of the then recently established Italian Empire.
-Therefore, he commissioned the Italian architect Vittorio Balio Morpurgo the design of a new home for the Ara Pacis near the Mausoleum of Augustus, together with which it would have created a monumental ensemble of Roman antiquities on the Tiber river bank.
+In 1938, Italy’s dictator Benito Mussolini decided that the recomposed altar remains should be moved from their original location and prominently displayed in a dedicated building to emphasize the glorious past of the then recently established Italian Empire.
+Therefore, he commissioned the Italian architect Vittorio Balio Morpurgo to design a new home for the Ara Pacis near the Mausoleum of Augustus, thus forming an exceptional ensemble of monumental Roman antiquities on the Tiber waterfront.

 The pavilion was inaugurated by Mussolini himself on September 23, 1938.

-Cutout drawing of the Ara Pacis by Guglielmo Gatti, image courtesy of University of Oregon
+Cutout drawing of the Ara Pacis by Guglielmo Gatti, image courtesy of the University of Oregon

 Richard Meier’s Ara Pacis Museum

-The protective pavilion was restored after World War II but, in the early ’90s, it became evident that the enclosure was no longer adequate to protect the monument from weather and pollution.
+The protective pavilion was restored after World War II, but in the early 1990s, it became evident that the enclosure was no longer adequate to protect the monument from weather and pollution.
 A brand new building was therefore created after a design by American architectural firm Richard Meier & Partners.

 Inaugurated in 2006, the new museum is a daylight-filled building which, on a floor area of about 16,000 square feet (1,500 square meters), contains permanent and temporary exhibition galleries, a 140-seat auditorium, administration offices, and various visitor facilities.